History of Celtic F.C. (1887–1994): Billy McNeill and Davie Hay (1978–1991)

 McNeill led Celtic to another two league titles in 1981 and 1982, and oversaw the emergence of another crop of promising young players such as Charlie Nicholas, Paul McStay and Irish goalkeeper Pat Bonner.
 Nicholas by 1983 was one of Scottish football's most exciting prospects.
 He had formed a deadly goalscoring partnership with Frank McGarvey and in season 1982–83 he scored 48 goals in the major competitions.
 These goals included an excellent goal in a 2–1 win over Ajax in the European Cup, the opening goal in Celtic's 2–1 League Cup Final over Rangers in December 1982, and a brace in the final league game of the season at Ibrox, Celtic coming back to defeat Rangers 4–2 after trailing 0–2 at half-time.
 Nicholas' form attracted the attention of several big-name English clubs, and at the end of the season he moved to Arsenal in an £750,000 deal.

 Paul McStay made his league debut at 17 years of age, scoring in a 3–1 win over Aberdeen on 30 January 1982.
 The McStay family had a strong presence at Celtic; Paul's great-uncles Willie and Jimmy McStay both captained Celtic in the inter-war years, with Jimmy managing Celtic during the Second World War.
 Paul's older brother, Willie McStay, also played regularly for Celtic in the early to mid-1980s.
 Paul McStay went on to become a fixture in the first team, and his skillful performances saw him recognised at international level.
 In 1983 he became the first Scotland player to be capped at youth, Under 21 and Senior level in the space of 12 months.

 McNeill had by this stage won a trophy in each of his seasons as manager, despite the rise of the so-called 'New Firm' of Aberdeen and Dundee United in the 1980s.
 However, an inability to gel with the then Chairman Desmond White, and dispute over the transfer funds from the sale of Charlie Nicholas to Arsenal saw relations between the manager and the Celtic Board deteriorate.
 Matters came to a head when McNeill attempted to negotiate a contract and pay rise.
 It was not an unreasonable request given McNeill was not only lower paid than Jim McLean (Dundee United), Alex Ferguson (Aberdeen) and John Greig (Rangers), but he was also lower paid than the managers of Motherwell and St Johnstone.
-Desmond White issued a press release stating "Mr McNeill's request for a contact and wages increase have been unanimously rejected by the Celtic board of directors."
+Desmond White issued a press release stating "Mr McNeill's request for a contract and wages increase have been unanimously rejected by the Celtic board of directors."
 Rebuffed and publicly humiliated by the Board, McNeill's first spell as manager came to an abrupt end, and he left the club in June 1983 to join Manchester City.